datacatessen/datacatessen.github.io/content/blog/prestodb-aria.md

 connector.name=tpch
 ```

-We're now ready to build our Docker container and start Presto using `host` networking so it can talk to the metastore and HDFS which is running on the host (also in Docker).
+We're now ready to build our Docker container and start Presto using `host` networking so it can talk to the Metastore and HDFS which is running on the host (also in Docker).

 ```bash
 docker build . -t prestodb:latest